 Music: An MP3 player is an easy way to carry lots of music/audiobooks to pass the time.
 Most travel speakers are useless, but it’s worth investing in noise-cancelling headphones for long bus/train/plane rides.
 I use the very lightweight Sennheiser CX300s.
 Most phones can double as MP3 players, but mind the battery usage.

-Reading: If audiobooks aren’t your thing, then consider an eBook reader, like a Kindle.
+Reading: If audiobooks aren’t your thing, then consider an eBook reader, like a Kindle – the battery lasts for ages!
 Failing that, many hostels will have book-swaps.

 Head Torch: Keeps your hands free whilst camping, reading or during power outages.